thephpleague/csv/README.md

 ```
 **Of note:**

+* The methods can be call in any sort of order before any `fetch*` method call.
 * After a `fetch*` method call, all filtering options are cleared.
-* The methods can be call in any sort of order before any `fetch*` method call.
-* The `fetch*` method will only take into account the last filtering options if for some reason you, for example, call twice the `setFilter` method.
+* The filtering method will only take into account the last filtering options if for some reason you call twice the same filtering method.

 ### Manual Filtering